The State Health Care Cost Containment Commission

 The Meetings: The Commission has met twice, once on February 13, 2013 and the other on June 11, 2013.
 It also has had numerous conference calls to discuss various drafts of the report.
 There will be a meeting to approve the final report in the fall of 2013.

 Project Staff: The project director is Dr. Raymond Scheppach, email@example.com who is the former Executive Director of the National Governors Association and currently an Economic Fellow at the Miller Center of Public Affairs and Professor of Practice at the Batten School of Leadership and Public Policy at the University of Virginia.
 John Thomasian, former Director of the Center of Best Practices at the National Governors Association, is a senior consultant and Dr. Arthur Garson, former Dean of the University of Virginia School of Medicine is also a senior advisor on the project.
 Tess Moore was the key coordinator of the project.

 Funding: Kaiser Permanente and Robert Wood Johnson Foundation are funding the project.

 The Commission: The Commission includes representatives of all the key sectors of the health care industry including insurance plans, hospitals and physician provider groups.
 It also has representatives from all the key groups that purchase health care including Medicaid, Medicare and the private sector as well a consumer advocate.
 All believe that the system can be transformed into one that can deliver higher quality care at lower costs.
 They all also believe that states are in a good position to lead the transformation.
 Click for full bios of the commission members.
 The Commission members are as follows:

 Former Governor of Utah and Secretary, U.S. Department of Health and Human Services

 Former Governor of Colorado

-Glenn D. Steele, Jr., MD, President and CEO, Geisinger Health System
+Glenn D. Steele, Jr., MD, President and CEO

-Michael L. Davis, Senior Vise President, Global Human Resources, General Mills
+Michael L. Davis, Senior Vice President, Global Human Resources, General Mills